ksalzke/templates-for-omnifocus/README.md

 * **Template Folder** This is the folder where template projects are saved.

-* **Always enable action in menu:** If selected, the 'Create From Template' action is always available.
+* **Always enable action in menu (iOS only):** If selected, the 'Create From Template' action is always available.
 Otherwise, it is only available when nothing is selected. _Please note that this setting is device-specific and does not sync between devices._

 * **'Auto-select 'Go to created project' when creating from template** _Please note that this setting is device-specific and does not sync between devices._